Recreation Energy Conservation Program

 Municipalities could apply for scoping audits and engineering studies prior to applying for funding to implement projects.
 Up to 75% of equipment and installation costs were funded.
 In some cases, projects were given enough funding to bring the simple payback period down to just one year.

 Common upgrades included LED lighting retrofits, purchasing ice rink flood water deaerators, and installing combined heat and power generation.
-See more examples in the Project Showcase.
+See more examples by browsing our Success Stories.

 The Recreation Energy Conservation Program has disbursed all its funding and is closed for new applications as of August 2022.
 The Action Centre is exploring options for a similar program to open in 2024.